 These lists always inspire some form of debate.
-Ultimately, it’s good to look at this list as a jumping off point for which horror films you should watch next if you’re into that genre.
+Ultimately, it’s good to look at this list as a jumping off point for which horror films you should watch next.
 You’re bound to find plenty of classics you’ve seen before, but we also made sure to include some hidden gems you may not be familiar with.
 Pack your bags because it’s time we head into the woods with no cell service.

 REACHING THE TOP 10 HORROR MOVIES OF ALL TIME

 100. The Amityville Horror (1979)